-Petrol and diesel margins in Pakistan are regulated and fixed in Rupees per liter.
+Petrol and diesel margins in Pakistan are

+regulated and fixed in Rupees per liter.
 Currently, these margins are not at a level sufficient to cover steadily rising direct costs of operations and the high cost of financing required for investment in stocks and business assets.
-In November 2014, a minimal increase in margins on regulated petroleum products was granted by the Government.
 Currently regulated margins for motor gasoline and diesel still remain the lowest in the region and we continue to advocate for a further favorable revision of these margins to bring them in line with increasing costs of doing business.